 Hiring a car in Chengdu is not advised due to heavy and chaotic traffic, especially at rush hour times.
 Metered taxis are available, though difficult to find in some areas.
 Note that it is necessary to have your destination written in Chinese as most drivers don't speak English.

 There are plenty of public transport options, most of which are marked on tourist maps available from the airport, railway station, and souvenir shops.

 Public transport in Chengdu is mostly comprised of an extensive bus network.
 It is worthwhile to buy a transit card, which offers discounts and eliminates the need to carry exact change.
 The other half of Chengdu's public transport is the metro, which connects the North and South Railway Stations.
-Fares are CNY2-4 depending on distance.
+Fares are CNY 2-5 depending on distance.
 A second line, running northwest and southeast, has recently been completed.
 Trains are regular and safe, if a little crowded during rush hour.
 Be sure to check the operational hours as the metro does not run late into the night.

 Become our Chengdu Travel Expert

 We are looking for contributors for our Chengdu travel guide.
 If you are a local, a regular traveller to Chengdu or a travel professional with time to contribute and answer occasional forum questions, please contact us.